digitalbazaar/bedrock-ledger-authz-multisignature/README.md

   "signature": {
     "type": "LinkedDataSignature2015",
     "created": "2017-07-10T14:10:24Z",
-    "creator": "did:v1:0a02328e-ba9d-43f8-830c-f05105495d66/keys/1",
+    "creator": "did:v1:be0d2a4a-583f-4a8b-98c8-73bdf046bfd1/keys/1",
     "signatureValue": "IyEQBDNGEMt0YMpVQgrn...HF9FZpyDlFw=="
   }
 }

-brGuardSignature.isValid(signedDocument, guardConfig, (err, result) {
+// when ledgers are created, or configuration changes are made, consensus
+// algorithms should validate the validator configuration using the
+// `validateConfiguration` API
+brValidator.validateConfiguration(validatorConfig, err => {
   if(err) {
-    throw new Error('An error occurred when validating the document: ' + err.message);
+    throw new Error('An error occurred when validating the configuration: ' + err.message);
   }
+  console.log('SUCCESS: The configuration was validated.');
+});

+// consensus algorithms use the `mustValidateEvent` API to determine if this
+// validator is designed to operate on a particular event brValidator.mustValidateEvent(signedDocument, validatorConfig, (err, result) => {
+  if(err) {
+    throw new Error('An error occurred: ' + err.message);
+  }
   if(!result) {
-    console.log('FAIL: The document was not validated.');
-    return;
+    console.log('The `validateEvent` API should NOT be used for this event.');
+  }
+  console.log('The `validateEvent` API should be used for this event.');
+});

+// if the `mustValidateEvent` API returns true, then consensus algorithms should
+// call the `validateEvent` API for the event brValidator.validateEvent(signedDocument, validatorConfig, err => {
+  if(err) {
+    throw new Error('An error occurred when validating the document: ' + err.message);
   }
   console.log('SUCCESS: The document was validated.');
 });